neptunelabs/fsi-server-api-client-js/README.md

 - a promise based API
 - a queue API

-Queueing command results in a far more readable code while using the promise based API gives you more flexibility, but a deeply nested code.
+Queueing command results in a far more readable code while using the promise-based API gives you more flexibility, but a deeply nested code.

 Let's have a look at an example which just logs in and out of FSI Server: